-- The results of the actuarial valuation as of June 30, 2018 determined the employer contribution rate for fiscal year 2020. - Cost method amount necessary to assure solvency of premium assistance through the third fiscal year after the valuation date. - Asset valuation method: market value. - Participation rate: 63% of eligible retirees are assumed to elect premium assistance. - Mortality rates and retirement ages were based on the RP-2000 combined healthy annuitant tables with age set back 3 for both males and females for healthy annuitants and for dependent beneficiaries.
-For disabled annuitants, the RP-2000 combined disabled tables with age set back 7 years for males and 3 years for females and disabled annuitants.
-(A unisex table based on the RP-2000 combined healthy annuitant tables with age set back 3 years for both genders assuming the population consists of 25% males and 75% females is used to determine actuarial equivalent benefits.)
+• The results of the actuarial valuation as of June 30, 2019 determined the employer contribution rate for fiscal year 2021.

+- Cost method amount necessary to assure solvency of premium assistance through the third fiscal year after the valuation date. - Asset valuation method: market value. - Participation rate: 63% of eligible retirees are assumed to elect premium assistance. - Mortality Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale.

-Investments consist primarily of short-term assets designed to protect the principal of the OPEB plan assets.
+Investments consist primarily of short term assets designed to protect the principal of the OPEB plan assets.
 The expected rate of return on OPEB plan investments was determined using the OPEB asset allocation policy and best estimates of geometric real rates of return for each asset class.